 I ran out of the Tempura Mix that I bought from a store.
-I knew that I could use No Gluten Rice Flour in place of regular flour.
+I knew that I could use Gluten-Free Rice Flour in place of regular flour.
 So, I decided to make Tempura with Rice Flour for the first time, and it turned out so crispy and yummy!
 Why did I not try this earlier?
 When I order Tempura at restaurants, it usually has too much batter.
 I find it tastier and healthier to make Tempura at home.

 YIELD: 2 servings

 PREP TIME: 15 minutes

 RECIPE TYPE: Japanese, Lunch, Dinner / Gluten -free

 - ½ cup Water

 - 6 Large Shrimp (Raw or Frozen.
 Peeled & Deveined)

 - 1 Small Sweet Potato

 *You may substitute with any vegetables, seafood, or chicken of your choice.